• Skip to main content

 What does “tsukau” mean in Japanese?

 Native speakers say “tsukau” to mean ‘to use’ in Japanese.
-Very simple, I think.
-In this blog post, however, I will explain this verb and its major conjugations.
+Perhaps, many Japanese learners know this verb as it is quite often used in Japanese textbooks.
+In this blog post, however, I will explain this verb with its major conjugations.
 And also, I will explain how to use them through example sentences.
 My explanations would help Japanese learners to use “tsukau” more properly.
 Then, let’s get started!

 Contents